yangchenfunstatistics/yangchen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 I am currently a researcher and developer at Lab 126, Amazon.
 Before joining Amazon, I spent several years in academia teaching mathematics and doing research on scientific computing and scientific machine learning.
-I got my PhD in Applied Mathematics from
- the Division of Applied Mathematics at Brown University.
+I got my PhD in Applied Mathematics from the Division of Applied Mathematics at Brown University.

-In my spare time, I like reading and spending time with my family.
+In my spare time, I like reading, travelling and spending time with my family.